Grimmgork/trckr/README.txt

 trckr pop   // removes the work at the cursor

-trckr status

 trckr work [date]
 trckr work week
 trckr work month

-trckr select date // selects the last work at the first stack of the day trckr select [n] // selects the nth work at the currently selected date
+trckr select open // select open work trckr select [date] // selects the last work at the first stack of the day trckr select [n] // selects the nth work at the currently selected date

 starttime and duration shall be used.